Latte Stone Park, Guam

 If you see this after your page is loaded completely, leafletJS files are missing.

 Latte Stone Park is not the original location of these stones.
-Initially the stones were located in the southern part of Guam, near the Fena Reservoir.
-Here was located the ancient Me’pu village where in two rows were preserved 12 such megaliths.
+Initially, the stones were located in the southern part of Guam, near the Fena Reservoir.
+Here was located the ancient Me’pu village: there were preserved 12 such megaliths in two rows.
 Army of United States planned to build a military base here and the stones were relocated to Hagåtña in 1955 – 1956.

 Megaliths of Chamorro people

-People are living on Guam and other Mariana Islands for some 4000 years.
+People are living in Guam and the other Mariana Islands for some 4000 years.
 These people most likely came here in several waves, with occasional settlers joining the local inhabitants coming from time to time and forming the handsome Chamorro people.

 It is considered that around 800 – 900 AD such newcomers introduced the tradition of latte stone to Chamorro culture.
 Latte stone structures were built until the 16th century, with the last ones built even in the 18th century.
 Since then latte stones have been left decaying.

 Latte stones consist of two parts – halagi and tåsa.